ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Colman's rural world._](https://iiif.archivelab.org/iiif/sim_colmans-rural-world_1884-10-30_37_44?page=0)

 #### 1884-10-30 &middot; St. Louis, Mo.

 <table style="width: 100%;"><tr><td style="width: 50%">

- oul has
-given more, but never less than two tons
-per acre ever since.
-As to the value of
-ashes generally, nature of soil must be
-considered.

 —A correspondent gives the Western